danielr-tech/DotToDotProject/en/step_2.md

 --- task ---

 Use `Part` to extract the points from your vector graphic.
+Call the result `points`.

 ```
 points = Part[<vector graphic>, <sub-list number>, <item number>]